virgesmith/neworder/docs/examples/schelling.md

 ## Inputs

-In the above example, the similarity threshold is 50% and the cells states are (approximately): 36% empty, 12% red, 12% blue and 39% green, on a 640 x 480 grid.
-The initial population is randomly constructed using the model's Monte-Carlo engine, the process of moving agents uses randomly swaps unsatisfied agents with empty cells.
+In this example, the similarity threshold is 60% and the cells states are: 36% empty, 12% red, 12% blue and 40% green, on a 480 x 360 grid.
+The initial population is randomly constructed using the model's Monte-Carlo engine, the process of moving agents randomly swaps unsatisfied agents with empty cells.
+The boundaries are "sinks", i.e. there are no neighbouring cells

 ## Implementation

-The key features that this example uses are the `StateGrid` class for efficient neighbour counting and the use of a conditional halting: an open-ended timeline and a call to the `Model.halt()` method when a certain state is achieved.
+The key features used in this example are the `StateGrid` class for efficient neighbour counting and the use of a conditional halting: an open-ended timeline and a call to the `Model.halt()` method when a certain state is achieved.

 Since the key output for this model is graphical, the visualisation code sits within the model.
 The model reaches a steady state when there are no unsatisfied agents remaining and there is nothing to be gained by continuing, so when this happens the `neworder.Model.halt()` method is called, at the end of the `step()` implementation: